 If Pinot Noir is your passion then a day in Sonoma is where you want to spend most of your time.
 Keep in mind that each of the wineries tends to buy grapes from surrounding appellations, thus there is plenty of diversity in Pinot at each winery, no reason for your

 travels to be bound to just one region.
-Let Bin 415 put together the puzzle for you.
+Contact Bin 415 put together the puzzle for you.
 We’ll make sure you sip, swirl, and sip again.
 For more information on visiting wineries in Napa Valley and Sonoma, click here.